-Although the Company issued the PetroHunter Loan in 2008, the Company is not in the business of lending.
-Accordingly, the Company has not engaged in the preparation of formal lending or risk management policies or lending and investment restrictions.
-As at December 31, 2010 and the date hereof, the Company does not intend to lend to any additional amounts to PetroHunter or to lend to any third parties.
+The Company has not engaged in since 2008 the preparation of formal lending or risk management policies or lending and investment restrictions.
+As at December 31, 2011 and the date hereof, the Company does not intend to lend to any third parties.